urbit/old-urbit.org/_posts/2013-08-22-Chapter-1-arvo.markdown

 branch, etc), `case` is a revision of that project (a change number, a date or a label), and `spur` is a path within it.

-By convention, the head of the spur is the `neck`, which is always one of `bin`, `lib`, `con`, or `doc` - ie, a file is either a function, a library, a configuration, or a document (meaning any kind of data file).
-The rest is the `pole`.

 As in Unix, the shell (`batz`) keeps a current path.
 As in Unix, you can write paths in an absolute or relative syntax, and as in Unix `/` is the path separator.
 Everything else